nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The `INDEX` refer to the index number shown in the currently displayed `My Musicians` list.
 The index **must be a positive integer** 1, 2, 3, …​
 * When editing tags/instruments/genres, the existing tags/instruments/genres of the musician will be removed i.e adding of tags/instruments/genres is not cumulative.
 * You can remove all tags/instruments/genres of the musician by inputting an empty tag/instrument/genre field, e.g. `edit 1 t/ i/ g/`.
+* You can only edit the instruments and genres of the musician using the ones included in a pre-defined list.
+Refer to the [tags](#show-all-valid-instruments-and-genres--tags) command for more information.

 **Upon success:**
 A success message like below will be displayed.